 California Penal Code 594 PC defines vandalism as intentionally destroying someone else’s property or damaging it so that it requires cleaning or repairs.
 This definition includes everything from throwing eggs at someone’s house to throwing someone else’s computer out of an upstairs window.
-If you have been charged with vandalism, contact the Ventura criminal defense lawyers at David Lehr Law.
+If you have been charged with vandalism, contact the Ventura criminal defense lawyers at Strongest Defense.

 Whether vandalism is a misdemeanor or a felony depends on the dollar amount of the damage that you caused.
 If you caused $400.00 or less in damage, then your vandalism charge will be a misdemeanor.
 If the damage is more than $400.00, then vandalism is a wobbler offense, which is a crime that the prosecution has the choice of charging as a misdemeanor or a felony.
 Your lawyer may be able to get it charged as a misdemeanor, even if the damaged item is valuable.